677 - Clay Allison - live

 That's what the second show is tonight.

-A new kung food.
+I know Kung Fu.
 I mean, I remember this.

-After a whole two months in the army, he was medically discharged.
+After a whole two months in the Army, he was medically discharged.
 As his, quote, emotional or physical excitement produces paroxysmal of a mixed character, partly epileptic and partly maniacal.

 What the fuck?